 As an industrial flooring contractor, one of the key priorities from the client’s point of view is flexibility.
-This means having the ability to juggle dates and work around other things going on onsite.
-Even with all the best intentions building/ refurbishment can be delayed.
+What this means having the ability to juggle dates and work around other things going on onsite.
+Furthermore, even with all the best intentions building/ refurbishment can be delayed.
 For example, materials may not be available or there may be unforeseen issues.
 So, when you are one of the later on-site trades, you must be prepared to accommodate a changeable schedule.

 Benniman Construction Ltd – Engineering and Manufacturing Flooring

 A Long-time client: Benniman Construction Ltd, called PSC Flooring.
 They needed a new epoxy resin flooring system installed into a new warehouse/production plant.
-The building was a 3,700 square metre facility.
-It was used for a world leading manufacturer of filtration products, Barton Firtop.
+Furthermore, the building was a 3,700 square metre facility.
+It was used for a world-leading manufacturer of filtration products, Barton Firtop.
 This building was on their newly acquired 3.6 acres site on Silverwoods Way, Kidderminster.

 ‘Flexible and Accommodating’